 - Saved dramatically more money since our spending remained in the $18k – $22k/yr range, combined

-- Lauren retired from full-time work at the end of 2018, but continued part-time freelance projects (age 29)
+- Lauren retired from full-time work at the end of 2018, continuing part-time freelance projects (age 29)

-- Took a 7-month sabbatical to visit every US National Park in 2019, without spending any of our savings
+- Took a 7-month trip to visit every US National Park in 2019, without spending any of our savings (ages 28/29)

 - Steven retired from full-time work in early 2020, continuing part-time freelance projects (age 29)

-- Paid cash for a Florida beach condo in 2020 and turned our old home into a long-term rental property
+- Paid cash for a Florida beach condo in August 2020 and turned our old home into a rental property (age 30)

 - Today, we live a retired lifestyle, maintaining a little bit of freelance work, plus fun projects like this blog!

-- In theory, we could live on withdrawals from our investments, but in reality, we haven’t needed to yet.
+- In theory, we could live on withdrawals from our investments indefinitely, but we haven’t needed to yet.

 Why This Blog Exists